 I really love these wheels.
 They are my go to wheels for most of my regular rink skating.
 They are super thin and hard.
 I’ve even speed skated during sessions and some speed skate practices in them – although they are super loud if there is no music playing :-).
 They are super slick (which I like) making it very easy for me to spin and slide.
 Again, they are not for everyone, but they are one of my favorite sets of wheels that I have ever used.

 If you are in to roller derby, then most of the wheels you will be using will be in the 59-62mm diameter range.
 Derby skaters use all different profile sizes, but the most popular is definitely in the 38mm size.
 The wheel hardness for derby skates is pretty varied, but most people buy derby skates in the 90-96A range, though that does vary based on the surface you are skating on and how grippy you like your wheels.
-I personally don’t play roller derby, so I can not make a recommendation here.
-However, I do like the look of the Atom Savant roller derby wheels and may snag a set just to try them out.
+I personally don’t play roller derby, however, I do like the look of the Atom Savant roller derby wheels and may snag a set just to try them out.
 I’ve heard they are super light.
-[Full disclosure: not a recommendation as I have not used them]

 We hope that you learned a lot from our top 10 tips on buying the perfect roller skate wheels.
 What do you think about the tips we presented?
 Did we miss one?
 What are your favorite wheels and why?
 Drop us a comment and let us know what you think!